hamdanbasri/hamdanbasri/README.md

   void Start()
   {
-    occupation = I am a 🎮 developer that focuses on the logic and mechanics of the game. engineOfChoice = Starting 2023, I mainly work using Unreal Engine, I used to use develop for Unity Game Engine. coreLanguage = My core is in C# programming, I am still learning C++. whatIAmLearning = Currently improving my skills related to Unreal Engine.
+    occupation = I am a 🎮 developer that focuses on the logic, tools and mechanics of the game. engineOfChoice = Starting 2023, I mainly work using Unreal Engine, I used to use develop for Unity Game Engine. coreLanguage = My core is in C# programming, I am still learning C++. whatIAmLearning = Currently improving my skills related to Unreal Engine.